Nikon Corporation – Annual report – 31 March 2019

 35. Financial Instruments (extracts)

 (5) Credit Risk Management (extract)

-The Group is exposed to credit risk (i.e., the risk that a counterparty will default on its contractual obligations of a financial asset held by the Group, resulting in a financial loss to the Group) arising from trade and other receivables including notes receivables, accounts receivables, and other receivables.
+The Group is exposed to credit risk (i.e., the risk that a counterparty will default on its contractual obligations of a financial asset held by the Group, resulting in a financial loss to the Group) arising from trade and other receivables including notes receivable, accounts receivable, lease receivables, and other receivables.

-Trade receivables, including notes and accounts receivable, are exposed to customer credit risk.
-With respect to this risk, the Group manages the due dates and account balances of each customer in accordance with the Group’s policies concerning settlement conditions, and it also obtains information about doubtful accounts that are mainly caused by deterioration in the financial conditions of customers at an early stage so as to mitigate credit risk.
-In addition, the Group also mitigates credit risk by accepting advances and utilizing transaction credit insurance according to the nature of transaction contents and trade size.
-Credit risk is not concentrated on certain specific customers.
+Trade receivables, including notes and accounts receivable and lease receivables, are exposed to customer credit risk.
+With respect to this risk, the Group manages the due dates and account balances of each customer in accordance with the Group’s policies concerning settlement conditions, and it also obtains information about doubtful accounts that are mainly caused by deterioration in the financial conditions of customers at an early stage, in addition to accepting advances and utilizing transaction credit insurance according to the nature of transaction contents, trade size, and the creditworthiness of customers so as to mitigate credit risk.